That age-old question about age. What is the best age to take a child to Walt Disney World?

 The Downsides to Taking Kids 4 – 7 Year Olds to Walt Disney World

-They still might be scared of the rides and characters; You don’t always luck out with a theme park loving child.
-Even at this age some kids don’t like characters or rides so you end up making hard choices about how to spend your day including splitting from the rest of your party.
+They still might be scared of the rides and characters; you don’t always luck out with a theme park-loving child.
+Even at this age, some kids don’t like characters or rides so you end up making hard choices about how to spend your day including splitting from the rest of your party.

 They wander off!
 The fear of losing them is real.
 They can climb out of strollers, they could get swept away in a crowd.
-This was something that terrified me once she started to become more assertive.

 Lots of waiting around; There is a lot of waiting.
 There is no way around it and even by seven, kids struggle to wait in long queues when it’s really hot.